ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

     ).apply { start(wait = true)
 }`

-Note that here you shouldn't use a lambda to configure the server, but to provide a method reference to your Application module.
+Note that here you should not use a lambda to configure the server, but to provide a method reference to your Application module.

 ```